muthuka/eth-nft-sample/README.md

 npx hardhat compile
-npx hardhat --network ropsten run scripts/deploy.js node scripts/mint-721.js -- To mint a new NFT on the specified contract npx hardhat verify --network ropsten YOUR_CONTRACT_ADDRESS
+npx hardhat --network ropsten run scripts/deploy.js node scripts/mint-721.js -- To mint a new NFT on the specified contract node scripts/transfer-1155.js - To transfer any item in a ERC-1155 contract npx hardhat verify --network ropsten YOUR_CONTRACT_ADDRESS
 ```